NethermindEth/starknet-staking-v2/README.md

 ## Additional configurations

-Additionally to the required configuration described above, the tool allows for other non-essential modifications.
-See them all using the `--help` flag:
+In addition to the configuration described above, the tool allows for other non-essential customization.
+You can see all available options by using the `--help` flag:

 1. Using specific staking and attestation contract addresses through the `--staking-contract-address` and `--attest-contract-address` flags respectively.
 If no values are provided, sensible defaults are provided based on the network id.